JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ## Boxing in closure
 Recall closure is a function which contains some parameters contained

-An example of closure from Jet.jl
+An example of closure (adopted from JET.jl)
 ```julia
 function abmult(r::Int)
    if r < 0